Hidden items found in Vermeer's famed 'Milkmaid' painting

 Issued on: Modified:

-Amsterdam (AFP) – Experts have found a hidden jug holder and basket in Dutch master Johannes Vermeer's famed painting "The Milkmaid" which he later painted over, Amsterdam's Rijksmuseum said on Thursday.
+Amsterdam (AFP) – Experts from Amsterdam's Rijksmuseum said Thursday they have found a hidden jug holder and basket in Dutch master Johannes Vermeer's famed painting "The Milkmaid" which he later painted over.

-The discoveries in the work painted some 350 years ago shed new light on the technique of the enigmatic artist, ahead of the largest ever exhibition of Vermeer's work starting at the museum in 2023.
+The "startling" discoveries in the 17th century masterpiece shed new light on the technique of the enigmatic artist, ahead of the largest ever exhibition of Vermeer's work starting at the museum in 2023.

-Advanced scanning techniques revealed that beneath the plain white wall that makes the milkmaid's bright yellow and blue clothes stand out, Vermeer had originally painted extra details.
+Advanced scanning technology revealed that beneath the plain white wall that makes the milkmaid's bright yellow and blue clothes stand out, Vermeer had originally painted extra details before changing his mind.

+The resulting simplicity paved the way for later masterpieces like his iconic "Girl with a Pearl Earring", which will also form part of next year's landmark Vermeer show, researchers said.

 "This reveals a new unexpected Vermeer, it's astonishing," Gregor Weber, head of fine arts and at the Rijksmuseum, told a news conference.

-Researchers knew from x-rays carried out around a decade ago that there was something hidden below the layers of paint in Vermeer's milkmaid, but they weren't sure what.
+Researchers knew from x-rays carried out around a decade ago that there was something hidden below the layers of paint in the artwork, which is believed to date from 1657-8, but they weren't sure what.

-One of the most significant new discoveries unveiled by the Rijksmuseum was that the 17th century artist had sketched out a wooden holder for jugs on the wall just behind the milkmaid's head.
+One of the most significant new discoveries by the Rijksmuseum was that the artist had sketched out a wooden holder for jugs on the wall just behind the milkmaid's head.

-They had previously thought it might be a fireplace, but a new technique called Short Wavelength infrared Reflectance clearly showed the details of the jugs and the wooden frame.
+Experts previously thought it might be a fireplace, but a new technique called Short Wavelength Infrared Reflectance clearly showed the details of the jugs and the wooden frame.

-The technique is usually used for industrial inspections and for military purposes.
+The technique, usually used for industrial inspections and for military purposes, produces "false colour" images in blue, although in reality it was in black paint.

 Further research revealed that such a jug rack was mentioned in Vermeer's estate after his death, while a model of a very similar holder can be seen in a 17th century dolls house in the Rijksmuseum.